gidavies/BasicWebApp/README.md

 ### Import this git repo into the project

 In Azure DevOps, select repos and then import a repo.
-Enter this repo url [https://github.com/gidavies/BasicWebApp.git](https://github.com/gidavies/BasicWebApp.git).
+Enter the url for this repo [https://github.com/gidavies/BasicWebApp.git](https://github.com/gidavies/BasicWebApp.git).

 ### Configure the pipelines.yaml file

-In Azure DevOps, select pipelines and add an existing piepline.yaml file from the project (i.e. choose the Azure Repos option).
+In Azure DevOps, select pipelines and add the existing pipeline.yaml file from the imported project (i.e. choose the Azure Repos option).
 Edit the variables at the top of the yaml file to set:

 - Change AppResourceGroup: 'BasicWebAppRG' to the resource group you created above.
 - Edit AzureSub: 'SERVICECONNECTIONNAME' to use the name of the service connection you created above.